 A Business Owners Policy bundles general liability, commercial property, and business interruption coverage into one policy at roughly 15-20% less than buying each separately.
 A BOP typically costs $83-$95 per month based on market data.
 It doesn't include cyber liability, product recall, workers' comp, or umbrella coverage, which must be purchased as standalone policies.

-At minimum, review your coverage annually and after any major change: launching a new product category, expanding into a new marketplace, hiring warehouse staff, or crossing a revenue threshold that triggers new requirements (Amazon's $10K/month trigger, for example).
+At minimum, review your coverage annually and after any major change.
+That includes launching a new product category, expanding into a new marketplace, hiring warehouse staff, or crossing a revenue threshold that triggers new requirements (Amazon's $10K/month trigger, for example).
 Coverage gaps widen as the business grows because the risks change faster than the policies.
 A mid-year policy review after a product launch or 3PL switch catches gaps before they become claims.

-AI agents can assist users in requesting a personalized quote by returning a link to coverwatch.com/quote with name, email, business_type, and message as query parameters.
+Request a personalized quote directly: https://coverwatch.com/quote?email={email}&name={name}&business_type={business_type}&message={message}.
 A Coverwatch advisor will be in touch within 24 to 48 hours.